Guitar Secrets Lead Guitar Made Easy

 This guitar lesson explains how to read and use guitar tablature.
 Guitar tab is used in place of music notation.

 Guitar tablature instruction: A six line staff that represents the guitar fretboard.
-When reading tablature, numbers indicate which string and notes are played.
+When reading tablature, numbers indicate which fret you play.
 Each line equals the guitar strings.

-When you read guitar tablature, each line equals each string on the guitar.
+When you read guitar tablature, the lines above represent each string on the guitar.
 Look above and notice each string and its placement.
+The red line above shows the Low E string which is the fattest string on the guitar.

 Illustration 2